 Embrace technology with caution

-Most teaching tools come and go.
-Many teaching tools have a steep learning curve, or cost money, which must be paid either by a school or a teacher.
+Most tech-based teaching tools come and go.
+Many online teaching tools have a steep learning curve, or cost money, which must be paid either by a school or a teacher.
 Also, who owns the content that a teacher has created on an online platform?
 What happens when the school or district decides to switch platforms?
-I can count on one hand the technology I use in my classroom: Google Suites (including google classroom), Youtube, My school’s grading system, Smart Seat (a simple app for making seating charts on my ipad).
+I can count on one hand the technology I use in my classroom: Google Suites (including google classroom), YouTube, My school’s grading system, Smart Seat (a simple app for making seating charts on my ipad).
 That’s about it.
 There are fancier ways of doing things on newer apps, but by sticking with a few, mostly school-supported apps, I can be fairly confident that: a) whatever I create or put into place, I will be able to use for a few years, b) students who lack the latest devices will not be excluded from using this technology, c) students can access all materials and apps on school-owned equipment, d) student activities and assignments are more likely to integrate with my school’s grading system, possibly saving steps in entering grades, e) my school’s technology staff will provide tech support when I need it.
 All of these will save me time and energy during the school year.

 Support colleagues by organizing, not covering